athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 - How to grid search simple model hyperparameters for monthly time series data for shampoo sales, car sales, and temperature.

-11.10.1 Next
+#### Next

-In the next lesson, you will discover how to develop exponential smoothing models for univariate time series forecasting problems.
+In the next lab, you will discover how to develop exponential smoothing models for univariate time series forecasting problems.